raspberry-pi-home/pi-home-gpio/README.md

 Creates a new Push Button component which will act as a digital input

 #### onAction(callback)
-When the button is pressed and released, `onAction` function is called
+When the button is pressed/released, `onAction` function is called with a `1` or `0` according to its value

 ---